Condons and Clangibbon: Etymology

 Condons and Clangibbon takes its name two ruling Norman-Irish families: Condons or Cauntons (Condún), and the FitzGibbons or White Knight.

 Geography

 Condons and Clangibbon is located in the northeast of County Cork.

 History

 The Condon territory was originally held by the O'Kiefs, before being conquered by the Norman Condons.
-Clangibbon was known as Ive-le-bane (Uibh Le Bán), "the white territory."
+Clangibbon was known as Ive-le-bane (Uibh Le Bán), "the white territory".
 Later much of the barony was owned by the Earls of Kingston.

 List of settlements

-Below is a list of settlements in Condons and Clangibbon:
+Settlements within the historical barony of Condons and Clangibbon include: